aamir21198/Session-Based-Product-Recommendations/README.md

 2. Hidasi, B., Karatzoglou, A., Baltrunas, L., & Tikk, D. (2016).
 SESSION-BASED RECOMMENDATIONS WITH RECURRENT NEURAL NETWORKS. https://arxiv.org/pdf/1511.06939.pdf
 3. Hidasi, B., & Karatzoglou, A. (2018).
 Recurrent Neural Networks with Top-k Gains for Session-based Recommendations.
 Proceedings of the 27th ACM International Conference on Information and Knowledge Management. https://doi.org/10.1145/3269206.3271761

+We chose GRU4REC, a complex Recurrent Neural Network based technique specifically designed for session-based recommendation scenarios.
+Our experiments revealed that GRU4REC performed suitably well for product recommendation.

+We train and test GRU4REC on RetailRocket dataset instead of NM data as it was not possible for NM to share their proprietary dataset.
+NM can use this repository to test the performance of GRU4REC on their data.
+This model serves as the starting point for using deep learning approaches for Session-Based product recommendations.

+## Data
+Our [RetailRocket](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset) dataset comes from Kaggle.
+It has 1,048,575 rows and 234,838 products.

+The fields in this dataset include
+* Timestamp
+* Session ID
+* Product ID
+* Event (View / AddToCart)

+## Model Selection - GRU4REC
+GRU4REC is an RNN system that predicts the next event item based on the current session state.
+The session state can be represented by an actual event item or a weighted sum of seen events.
+The system uses gradient recurrent unit (GRU) layers at its core, and feedforward layers at the end to provide output.
+To order sessions, it uses session-parallel mini-batches, where the first event of the first several sessions forms the input of the first mini-batch, and so on.
+The system samples items based on their popularity, and negative samples come from other training mini-batch examples.
+One of the choices of the loss functions is TOP1, which is a ranking loss that approximates the relative rank of an item with a regularization term added to ensure that negative sample scores are close to zero.

+While the usage of RNNs for session-based, or more generally, sequential prediction problems is a natural choice, this particular network architecture, the choice of the loss functions, and the use of session-parallel mini-batches to speed up the training phase are key innovative elements of GRU4REC approach.

 ## Environment Setup